-Low level concerns will be reported to the headteacher or a member of the SLT team who will record the concern.
+Low level concerns will be reported to the Headteacher who will record the concern.
 The Headteacher will always be made aware and make the final decision on how to respond.
 Consultation will be made with the LADO if it is unclear if it is a low-level concern or the concern meets the harm threshold.
-Any repeated concerns or allegations which do not meet the harm threshold which have all be found to be false, unfounded, unsubstantiated or malicious will not be included in any reference.
+Any repeated concerns or allegations which do not meet the harm threshold which have all be found to be false, unfounded, unsubstantiated, or malicious will not be included in any reference.
 Substantiated safeguarding allegations that meet the harm threshold will be included in references.
 See Part Four, section two of KCSiE.